Clean, Old-Fashioned Hate: Fight songs

 The fight songs, sung at every sporting event, have even been tailored to the rivalry.
 The "Ramblin' Wreck from Georgia Tech" was first published in the Georgia Tech yearbook, The Blueprint, and was written following the first Georgia football game in which Georgia fans harassed the Georgia Tech players and fans.
 Hence the infamous chorus "To Hell with Georgia" was written.
 "Up With the White and Gold", published in 1929, featured the lyrics "Down with the red and black" and even "Drop the battle axe on Georgia's head."
 Georgia's unofficial fight song, "Glory, Glory" was arranged in 1909 and remains unchanged to this day.
 Officially, the end of the fight song is "G-E-O-R-G-I-A", but Georgia students change the lyrics to "To hell with Georgia Tech!" during the Georgia-Georgia Tech game.
 In more recent years, students have replaced Georgia Tech in the song with the name of whatever school they are playing at the time.
-The official fight song of The University of Georgia is "Hail to Georgia", although many observers erroneously infer that the official fight song is "Glory, Glory" because it is played more often, much as the University of Tennessee at Knoxville has as its official fight song "Here's To Old Tennessee" (using the tune of Yale University's "Down the Field") but plays "Rocky Top" more often.
+The official fight song of The University of Georgia is "Hail to Georgia", although many observers erroneously infer that the official fight song is "Glory, Glory" because it is played when a touchdown is scored.